Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

 Typically, you earn 1–1.4 mpd locally and 2–3 mpd overseas, depending on the card.
 Some also give bonus miles for online travel bookings or dining.

-What to Look Out For When Choosing The Best Miles Credit Card
+How to Choose the Best Miles Credit Card

 Not all miles cards are created equal.
 Here are the key things to check before applying: